 Marine Mammal & Sea Turtle Necropsy Intern

-Apply now for: Fall applications will open in May
+*Fall applications will be available in May

 The New England Aquarium is currently seeking a Marine Mammal and Sea Turtle Necropsy Intern to assist in the daily operations of the Marine Animal Rescue and Rehabilitation Department and focus on tasks that relate to post-mortem exams of stranded marine mammals and sea turtles.
 The ideal candidate will be highly-motivated, able to work independently, meticulous about detail, and have an interest in marine animal pathology.
 This position will report to the Necropsy Specialist and work occasionally with the larger Rescue and Rehab team of volunteers and staff.

 Duties/Responsibilities include, but are not limited to: